SuperOfficeDocs/superoffice-docs/docs/database/tables/erpinternalkey.md

 ---
-uid: erpinternalkey
+uid: table-erpinternalkey
 title: erpinternalkey table
 description: The internal (superoffice-facing) key related to a synchronized record so.generated: true
 keywords:
   - "database"
-  - "erpinternalkey"
+  - "ErpInternalKey"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# ErpInternalKey Table (422)
+# erpinternalkey Table (422)

 ## Fields